The BasicsIf you have a case involving a QAD - Qualified Additional Dependent, make sure you perform step-down calculations. QAD children age out.

 e.
 16% of the parent’s gross monthly income (to a maximum of $1600 per month) for five (5) or more children.

-QADD Defined: A Qualified Additional Dependent is a child belonging to either of the parties, but not to both, to whom that party owes an obligation of support.
+QADD Defined: To be allowed to take a Qualified Additional Dependent Deduction, the child so designated must belong to either of the parties, NOT to both, to whom that party owes an obligation of support.
 The party having the obligation is allowed a deduction against their income for the obligation.
 The deduction will be either the amount of support actually paid by that party for the support of the child or a standard deduction amount as determined by the Guidelines in Rule 9.8.

 A party cannot claim both the support amount they are actually paying and the standard deduction amount allowed for a Qualified Additional Dependent.
 It is one or the other, not both.
 If there is an order requiring the payment of child support for the QAD child, you must indicate the support being paid in the "Other Deductions" screen under "Child Support Prior Order."